dx-dtran/gpt2-mlx/README.md

 ### Train

+With `gpt2-mlx`, it is possible to train a custom GPT-style model on your own data

 First, gather your training data and save it as a text file, i.e. `train.txt`

 Run the following script to pre-process and tokenize the text data into a format compatible with the model